-8. Don Bosco, La Rioja
+7. Don Bosco, La Rioja

 On June 1, 2011 the Company announced it had acquired by staking a 100% interest in the 32,800 ha Don Bosco property in western La Rioja Province, Argentina.
+The property has since been reduced to a core 19,710ha.
 The property is located in the Pre-Cordillera region and elevations range from 2,500 m to 3,500 m above sea level.
 Work can be conducted all year round and a paved highway allows easy access to the southern part of the property.

 The Don Bosco Project includes historical copper and gold prospects and newly-discovered high-grade mineralized zones identified by the Company's reconnaissance team.
 Golden Arrow has completed several prospecting/sampling campaigns on Don Bosco.
-To date a total of 514 rock chip samples have been collected from three distinct target areas on Don Bosco: San Alberto - El Pircado Cu-Au skarn; Llantenes Copper zone; and Las Minitas Silver zone.
+To date a total of 514 rock chip samples have been collected from three distinct target areas on Don Bosco; San Alberto - El Pircado Cu-Au skarn, Llantenes Copper zone and Las Minitas Silver zone.